wp-plugins/optinmonster/readme.txt

 == Changelog ==

+= 1.1.0.5 =
+* Added ability to pause parent campaigns from the app.

 = 1.1.0.4 =
 * Fixed bug that caused paused split tests to continue to run.
 * Fixed bug with passing optin data to a redirect URL with query args.